julienbardi/homelab/README.md

 ## Core DNS (experimental)

-We use CorDNS to provide DOH for our DNS
+We use CoreDNS to provide DOH for our DNS

 Quick (recommended): install prebuilt binary
 Download and install the latest prebuilt binary: